 4) The phrasing of the paper suggests that ASE sites are actually causal.
 For instance, the relative numbers of sites with ASE and ASB are compared.
 What does this even mean?
 How are these even directly comparable?
 An ASE effect suggests the genes are imbalanced.
 This imbalance could be due to multiple causal ASB events.
 Furthermore, the ASE site is not causal.
 It is only indicating the potential presence of a causal regulatory variant.

-Response: We are in total agreement with the reviewer that these sites are not causal and have never intended to imply causality.
-By visualizing ASE and ASB SNVs side by side, we had meant to provide some context and possibly set the stage for some biological insights.
-We will re-work the manuscript to better reflect this.